sd3ph/sd3ph.github.io/README.md

             padding: 0; /* Remove padding from page content as it's now in sections */ }
         .page-content.active {
+            display: block; /* BUG FIX: This property was missing */
             padding: 30px; /* Add padding back when active */
         }
         h2 {